hussien-hussien/TinyEarn/README.md

 # TinyEarn - Webscraper for Zacks.com

-TinyEarn is an simple selenium-based webscaper to pull earnings data from zacks.com.
+TinyEarn is an simple [selenium-based](https://selenium-python.readthedocs.io/) webscaper to pull earnings data from zacks.com.
 It navigates to zacks.com/stock/research/{TICKER}/earnings-announcements and scrapes the earnings data from the present table and the table on the sales tab.

 Requirements:
 * Python3
 * Firefox Browser
+* geckodriver (should be auto-installed)

 Packages:
 * pandas>=0.24